dotnet/interactive/src/dotnet-interactive-vscode-insiders/README.md

 # Polyglot Notebooks

-This extension adds support for using Polyglot in a Visual Studio Code notebook.
+This extension adds support for Polyglot Notebooks to Visual Studio Code.

 ## Getting Started